hieuhuynh93/binder/readme.txt

 1. Backup your WordPress install
 2. Upload the plugin folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure the plugin via the 'Ground Control' settings page under the WordPress 'Settings' Menu
+4. Configure the plugin via the 'Binder' settings page under the WordPress 'Settings' Menu

 == Screenshots ==